I'm a provider

-For both lateral spine x-rays and images with densitometry, vertebral fractures are assessed visually.
+For both lateral spine radiographs and images with densitometry, vertebral fractures are assessed visually.
 While a number of grading systems have been proposed, the semiquantitative system of Genant is commonly used.
-This system grades the deformities from I to III, with grade I representing a 20%–24% reduction in vertebral height, grade II (moderate) representing a 25% to 39% reduction in height, and grade III (severe) representing a 40% or greater reduction in height.
+This system grades the deformities from I to III, with grade I (mild) representing a 20%–24% reduction in vertebral height, grade II (moderate) representing a 25% to 39% reduction in height, and grade III (severe) representing a 40% or greater reduction in height.
 The location of the deformity within the vertebrae may also be noted.
 For example, if only the mid-height of the vertebrae is affected, the deformity is defined as an endplate deformity; if both the anterior and mid-heights are deformed, it is a wedge deformity; and if the entire vertebrae is deformed, it is classed as a crush deformity.
 A vertebral deformity of at least 20% loss in height is typically considered a fracture.
-Accurate interpretation of both lateral spine x-rays and VFA imaging is dependent on radiological training.
+Accurate interpretation of both lateral spine radiographs and VFA imaging is dependent on radiological training.
 Thus, device location and availability of appropriately trained personnel may influence diagnostic accuracy.

 See separate medical policy for Bone Mineral Density Studies.

 Screening for vertebral fractures using dual x-ray absorptiometry (DEXA of DXA) is considered investigational.

 Federal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.